BjornFJohansson/pydna/README.rst

-Notably, homologous recombination and Gibson assembly between linear DNA fragments can be easily simulated without any additional information other than the primary sequence of the fragments.
+Notably, homologous recombination and Gibson assembly between linear DNA fragments can be easily simulated without any additional information besides the primary sequence of the fragments.

 Gel electrophoresis of DNA fragments can be simulated using the gel.py module by `Bruno Silva <https://github.com/bruno2git>`__: